 Highlights (for the beginners)

-I utilize Chaos Inoculation, energy shield recharge, and energy shield regeneration mechanics.
+I utilize Chaos Inoculation, ES recharge, and ES regeneration mechanics.

 CI is a passive skill that sets our maximum life to 1, but makes us invulnerable to chaos damage, which is the only type of damage that normally bypasses ES.
 In other words, it allows us to focus entirely on getting more ES.

 Thanks to the Occultist's Vile Bastion passive skill, we get up to 10% ES regeneration as long as our minions kill enough enemies and we can't be stunned.
-The Zealoth's Oath keystone applies any source of life regeneration to energy shield instead of life.
+The Zealoth's Oath keystone applies any source of life regeneration to ES instead of life.

 My means for avoiding taking damage include:

 - Combined evasion/block/dodge.
-In 3.7 it's a bit harder to avoid getting hit with the same value of evasion as before, but it's still a viable strategy.
-If you can, use at least one Ghastly Eye Jewel giving your minions a chance to blind on hit.
+If you can, use at least one Ghastly Eye jewel giving your minions a chance to blind on hit.